How to Obtain Construction Permits for Steel Structures

 On a permit hold order, you receive plans for your building department after RHINO receives your order.
 Consequently, your steel building order is protected from price increases.

 Typically, these hold-for-approval orders deliver about five weeks after fabrication begins.

 Steel building permits are a snap with RHINO prefab metal building kits.

 Why wait?
-Call now.
+Call now for information on metal building permits.
 Get your metal building kit project in motion today.